Fall Hours • COVID-19 Update

 - Develop daily schedules and implement age-appropriate curriculum for a center or classroom.

 - Identify social, intellectual, emotional, physical, and cognitive development of infants through middle childhood.

 - Distinguish differences in major learning theories and curriculum models relating to early childhood education center philosophies.

-- Communicate effectively with families, staff, and communities about physical, cognitive, social, and emotional needs of children.
+- Communicate effectively with families, staff, and communities about the physical, cognitive, social, and emotional needs of children.

 - Decode healthcare policies and procedures that relate to child care setting licensure.

 - Develop positive guidance strategies to work with diverse groups of children including those with special needs.

 Estimated Cost (You pay only for courses you enroll in): $2,975, includes certificate fee. | International Tuition Cost